 (5) No fee is to be charged in respect of any attendance in court if the attendance is required by an order of the Court made on its own motion.

+[(6)-(12) deleted]

+[Regulation 4 amended in Gazette 14 Jun 2016 p.
+1910.]

+5A.
+Fees for small businesses and non-profit associations

+(1) An entity that is a small business or a non-profit association may lodge a declaration in the form of Schedule 2 Form 1.

-(6) On the lodgment of Form 1, a person that is a small business or a non-profit association is to be charged fees specified in Schedule 1 as if the person were an individual.
+(2) On the lodgment of a declaration the entity is to be charged fees as if it were an eligible entity.

-(7) Subregulation (6) does not apply to fees payable by joint parties if at least one of the parties is not a small business or a non-profit association.
+(3) Subregulation (2) does not apply to fees payable by joint parties unless each party is a small business or non-profit association.

-(8) A person who has lodged a declaration under subregulation (6) must immediately advise a registrar if the person ceases to be a small business or a non-profit association.
+(4) An entity that has lodged a declaration under subregulation (1) must immediately advise the Principal Registrar if the entity ceases to be a small business or non-profit association as the case requires.

-Penalty: $1 000.
+Penalty for this subregulation: a fine of $1 000.

-(9) Whether or not the person has complied with subregulation (8), a person is not entitled to be charged fees as if the person were an individual if the person is not a small business or a non-profit association.

-(10) If a person is charged a fee under subregulation (6) when the person was not a small business or a non-profit association, the Court may —
+(5) If an entity is charged a fee under subregulation (2) when the entity was not a small business or a non-profit association, the Court may —

-(a) order that the person pay the difference between the fee the person paid and the fee that the person would otherwise have been required to pay; and
+(a) order that the entity pay the difference between the amount of the fee the entity paid and the fee that would otherwise be payable by the entity; and

 (b) make orders to enforce the order for the payment.

-(11) An order under subregulation (10)(b) may provide that —

-(a) a claim, case statement, application or other document must not be filed, issued or otherwise dealt with on the request of the person or that no other matter or thing is to be done in the Court or by an officer of the Court for the benefit of the person until the sum ordered to be paid is paid; and

-(b) a claim, case statement, application or other document filed, issued or otherwise dealt with on the request of the person or any other matter or thing done in the Court or by an officer of the Court for the benefit of the person is of no effect until the sum ordered to be paid is paid.
+(6) An order under subregulation (5)(b) may include orders relating to the future conduct of the matter to which the fees relate or the effect of anything that has been done in respect of the matter until the sum ordered to be paid has been paid.

-(12) A person who makes a statement or representation in a declaration under subregulation (6) that the person knows or has reason to believe is false or misleading in a material particular commits an offence.

-Penalty: $1 000.

-5. Restraining Orders Act 1997 and Prohibited Behaviour Orders Act 2010, certain applications under exempt from fees
+[Regulation 5A inserted in Gazette 14 Jun 2016 p.
+1911-12.]

+5. Exemptions

-A fee is not to be charged in respect of —
+(1) A fee is not to be charged in respect of —

 (a) an application under the Restraining Orders Act 1997 for a violence restraining order or to vary or cancel a restraining order; or